 The type of final grade to release determines if a calculated or adjusted final grade is released to students.
 Select the button next to your choice and click the Continue button.

 If you want students see their current overall grade, choose Calculated Final Grade.
 You must keep the grades current for the grade to be accurate for every student.
+And you must drop ungraded items so they do not have a deflated current grade.
+See Grade Calculation Options below.

 |Calculated Final Grade||(Default) The final grade calculated by the gradebook.|